d3j1x/Experdesk/README.md

 # Experdesk

-QCM Desktop Application For Expertest.
+QCM Desktop Application For Expertest By EXPERTEAM.

 ## Technology

-An Electron application with Svelte and TypeScript
+Electron application with Svelte and TypeScript

 ## Recommended IDE Setup